Battle of Cuito Cuanavale: Operation Hooper

-In a assault on 19 February a FAPLA position was disrupted, and it resulted in the FAPLA 59th brigade being withdrawn across the river.
+In an assault on 19 February a FAPLA position was disrupted, and it resulted in the FAPLA 59th brigade being withdrawn across the river.
 However the SADF had run into a minefield south of the FAPLA positions, which destroyed 2 Ratels.
 The explosions of the mines drew immediate artillery fire which forced the SADF to withdraw.
 The SADF launched another attack on 25 February, when an artillery barrage forced the FAPLA 25th brigade to withdraw to the bridgehead on the Tumpo river.
 The retreat was orderly, covered by Cuban aircraft.
 South African tanks soon advanced, but when one of them detonated a mine, it immediately alerted the Cubans and Angolans to the direction of their advance.
 The SADF was soon harassed by continuous artillery fire and Cuban airstrikes, which destroyed 2 Ratels and 3 vehicles.
 With casualties beginning to mount, the assault was soon called off.
 Although the FAPLA suffered heavy casualties, 172 FAPLA and 10 Cubans killed.
 The withdrawal to the Tumpo bridgehead was successful and the troops had simultaneously repelled a South African offensive, their first success after nearly 5 months of continuous disaster.
 Two days later, Castro sent a congratulatory message to the men of the 25th and 59th brigades.